Julia Sauer

 Julia Sauer (April 8, 1891 – June 26, 1983) was an American writer of children's fiction and librarian.
-Two of her books, Fog Magic and The Light at Tern Rock were among the annual Newbery Medal runners-up.
-Both are set in Canada, where Sauer frequently vacationed.
+Two of her books, Fog Magic and The Light at Tern Rock, were among the annual Newbery Medal runners-up.
+Both are set in Canada, where Sauer had a summer home from the 1930s until the 1960s.

 Life

 Julia Lina Sauer was born April 8, 1891, in Rochester, New York.
-She attended the University of Rochester and the New York State Library School in Albany, NY.
-Sauer then returned to Rochester, where she was the head of the children's department at the Public Library from 1921-1958.
+When she was nine, she happened to witness the fatal shooting of a man on the sidewalk outside her home and she testified at the trial.
+She attended the University of Rochester and the New York State Library School at Albany.
+Sauer then returned to Rochester, where she was the head of the children's department at the Public Library from 1921 to 1958.
 Though she lived most of her life in Rochester, Sauer spent many summers in Little River, Nova Scotia, Canada.
-That area became the setting for both of her award-winning books.
+That area became the setting for the first of her award-winning books; the second is set off the coast of Nova Scotia.

 As a librarian, Sauer became involved in the new medium of radio through the School of the Air, broadcasting programs for fifth through eleventh graders directly into schools.
-She eventually edited a book on giving radio book talks for children.
+She eventually edited Radio Roads to Reading, a book on radio book talks for children.
 Her early work as a children's librarian brought her recognition with the American Library Association, and in 1939 she was appointed chairman of the Committee on Planning and Equipping Children's Libraries for the ALA.